 How long does the process take?

-Once we begin a project – meaning that you have provided all content, photographs, and other collateral – we expect to complete that project within 60-90 days with active feedback and participation from you in a timely manner.
+Once we begin a project – meaning that you have provided all content, photographs, and other collateral – we expect to complete that project within 30-90 days with active feedback and participation from you in a timely manner.
 Overall timing depends on the complexity of your individual project and what our queue looks like at any given time.

 We’re not interested in dragging out the process, for ourselves or for our clients, so we prefer that you sign on with us when you are fully ready to engage.
-Stale, stagnant energy around a slow-moving project is no fun and doesn’t aid commerce on either end.
+Stale, stagnant energy around a slow-moving project is no fun for anyone!

 Content – or…what on earth do I put ON my website?